Money Matters

 When looking at a past due invoice and considering factoring, remember: you get cash now, and invoice factoring companies handle the rest (at a cost).

-You’ll typically see either tiered rate structures or daily rate structures.
+You’ll typically see either tiered or daily rate structures.

-With tiered rates, your fee jumps every 10 to 30 days that the invoice remains unpaid.
+With tiered rates, your fee increases every 10 to 30 days the invoice remains unpaid.
+With daily rates, a smaller amount accrues each day.

-If you factor in an invoice and it’s unpaid for 42 days, for example, a tiered rate might mean a fee of 2.5%, while a daily rate could be around 2.1%.
+For example, on an invoice unpaid for 42 days, a tiered rate might come to 2.5%, while a daily rate could work out to around 2.1%.

-Basically, the sooner your customer pays, the less you pay in fees.
+The sooner your customer pays, the less you pay.

 Are factored receivables subject to taxes?